dleam/algorithm-with-python/README.md

 # algorithm-with-python
-share some simple algorithm with python for learning~
+share some simple algorithms by python for learning~